Elevated PSA with a Negative Biopsy? Need Repeat Biopsy

 In a typical prostate biopsy, 1% of the prostate is tested.
 The positive biopsy rate is 25-30%, which means many men may face the possibility of another biopsy, especially if the PSA continues to rise.

 How do we deal with this dilemma?
-At the Urology & Prostate Institute, Dr Kella has had significant clinical experience using urinary PCA-3, which is FDA-approved for patients at risk for prostate cancer with a prior negative biopsy.
-It is a simple yet powerful urine-based test that can help with the decision-making process for the need for repeat biopsy.
+At The Urology Place, Dr Kella has had significant clinical experience using 4K and PHI, which are FDA-approved for patients at risk for prostate cancer with a prior negative biopsy.
+It is a simple yet powerful blood-based test that can help with the decision-making process for the need for repeat biopsy.
+The tests have varying insurance coverages.

-In addition, Dr Kella focuses on peripheral biopsy and the use of MRI for the prostate, which can help rule out previously undetected cancer.
+In addition, Dr Kella we focus on use of MRI for the prostate, which can help rule out previously undetected cancer.